foxx/foxx.github.io/_posts/2015-01-07-docker-hype.markdown

 Although most of the problems mentioned are self explanatory, this post makes no effort to explain how Docker could do it better.
 There are many alternative solutions to Docker, each with their own pros/cons, and I'll be explaining these in detail on a follow up post. <del>If you expect anything positive from Docker, or its maintainers, then you're shit outta luck.</del>

-There is also a sub discussion by [a-ko][68] which has some very insightful comments.
+There is a sub discussion by [a-ko][68] discussing long term impacts of containerisation, and a detailed technical rebuttal by [markbnj][69], both of which you may find quite useful.

 * Credits to [CYPHERDEN][56] for the cover image, taken from [PewDiePie][57]